jurassic-c/Pynterface/README.md

 ### Element ###
  - positioning relative to parent
- - *onFocus* and *onBlur* callbacks
+ - allows for binding to FOCUS and BLUR events.

 ### Clickable ###
  - Adjustable double click timeout
  - *press()* and *unpress()* methods to simulate a click
- - Callbacks for:
+ - Event bindings for:
- - - onClick
+ - - CLICK
- - - onDoubleClick
+ - - DOUBLECLICK
- - - onMouseDown
+ - - MOUSEBUTTONDOWN
- - - onMouseUp
+ - - MOUSEBUTTONUP

 ### Hoverable ###
- - Callbacks for:
+ - Event bindings for:
- - - onMouseOver
+ - - MOUSEOVER
- - - onMouseOut
+ - - MOUSEOUT

 ### Container ###
  - Holds child elements